omer-akhter/vigilant-winner/README.md

 b. rooster chicken relation
 ---------------------------

-current solution has only one class implementing both. this could, however, be implented in 2 (Chicken and Rooster) or 3 classes (ChickenRoosterBase). in either case, they would have been on same level inheriting from same parent.
+current solution has only one class implementing both. this could, however, be implemented in 2 (Chicken and Rooster) or 3 classes (ChickenRoosterBase). in either case, they would have been on same level inheriting from same parent.

 c. rooster without inheritance
 ------------------------------